jordannstrong/GameDev-Maze/README.md

 How To Play:

-Avoid spikes and ghosts while you escape from the graveyard.
+Avoid spikes and ghosts while you find your way out of the graveyard.
+Exit is marked with blue light.

 W - Move forward